Selected statistic data

 Why Australia’s Aboriginal rock art will disappear

-In 2060 Aboriginal art in Australia might have all but disappeared.
+In 2060 Aboriginal rock art in Australia might have all but disappeared.
 Pollution, development, bureaucrats, vandals and animals all play a role.

 Bradshaw (Gwion Gwion) rock art